Conference Funding

 - Provide proof of conference acceptance

-Students may receive conference funding once per academic year.
+- Students may only receive conference funding once per academic year.

 Award amounts are: